Study Abroad

 Program: Warsaw Summer School

 The program was phenomenal.
 I had the unique opportunity to learn about quantitative methods used in social sciences and to apply my knowledge through an independent research project.
-In additional to crucial skills relating to my major I also had the opportunity to learn more about Polish (and Eastern European) social history and culture through a series of lectures, walking tours, and excursions of important locations within Poland.
+In addition to crucial skills relating to my major I also had the opportunity to learn more about Polish (and Eastern European) social history and culture through a series of lectures, walking tours, and excursions of important locations within Poland.
 Furthermore, the trip also helped me forge close bonds with fellow buckeyes.
 Overall, the experience was one that I would never forget.

 Sarah Holbert